SalesforceAIResearch/SFR-RAG/README.md

 # Licenses
 This code is licensed under CC-BY-NC 4.0.
 This is a research only project.

+> Gemma is provided under and subject to the Gemma Terms of Use found at ai.google.dev/gemma/terms.

+> Each individual evaluation dataset in ContextualBench is licensed separately and must be adhered by a user.

 # Acknowledgement
 We want to acknowledge the work which have made contributions to our paper and the agent research community!
 If you find our work useful, please consider to cite